Does NYCDA provide housing?

 Will I get college credits?
 And if so, who will accept them?

 Every school has its own transfer credit policy.
 We therefore recommend to those wishing to pursue further education after NYCDA to contact the school of interest for an understanding of its transfer credit policy.
 More than 150 other colleges, universities, and theatre schools are listed on the National Association of Schools of Theatre (NAST) website.
-All Conservatory courses are recommended for college credit at the lower division baccalaureate/associate degree level and upper division baccalaureate degree level.

 If I decide I want a degree in theater, are my two years of credits wasted?